Teratoma of the ovary

 Your exact treatment programme has to be decided by your own specialist, but the most common combination of drugs used is BEP, that is bleomycin, etoposide and cisplatin.
 Doctors use this combination because it is very good at preventing the teratoma from coming back.
 The chemotherapy doctors use for ovarian teratoma does not usually affect your fertility.
 Women frequently have successful pregnancies after they have had this type of treatment.

 You have this type of chemotherapy as several cycles of treatment.
 Each cycle lasts about 3 weeks.
 You have several days of chemotherapy at the beginning of the cycle and then a break until the start of the next cycle.
-There is most information about how doctors plan chemotherapy and how you have chemotherapy in the chemotherapy section.
+You can read more about chemotherapy in the chemotherapy section.

 After you have finished your treatment, your specialist will see you regularly.
 When you were first diagnosed, you would have had blood tests that may have shown up chemicals released by the cancer cells.
 These are called markers.
 The markers produced by most immature teratomas are called HCG and AFP.
 Not everyone with a teratoma has raised markers.
 But if you did when you were diagnosed, your specialist can use them to monitor your health at your follow up appointments.